ptommasi/rclone-sync-on-environment-variable/README.md

 Other configuration:
  - Remember to **disable auto-restart**, otherwise docker will continuously restart your container causing a huge waste of CPU (and energy consumption)
  - As a further suggestion, give a low priority in terms of CPU utilisation.
 It's a background job, it doesn't really matter how long it takes.
+ - If I recall correctly, the container might be memory hungry, so I gave it a 1GB upper limit

 This is how the container configuration would look like:
 ![Container](./images/container-configuration.png)

-**Do not start it yet!** I went out of order just to first show how simple is to use it, but in order to use it we have to (1) setup our script and (2) setup rclone for authentication!
+**Do not start it yet!** We still have to setup our script and setup rclone for authentication!

 Setup the Custom Script
 -----------------------

-The `EXEC_SCRIPT` variable must point to an existing script (don't forget the +x flag, of course).
+The `EXEC_SCRIPT` variable must point to an existing script (don't forget the +x flag, otherwise it can't execute!).

-For example, this is the script that I execute:
+This is the template of the script I use:
 ```bash
 #!/bin/sh